 Bastian's mother was not named "Moon Child"She had the Japanese name "Tsukiko" or something similar, and told Bastian what it meant.

 Obviously Bastian is a Reality WarperOr maybe, his father had an Imaginary Wife.

 Luck Dragons genitalia are behind their right earsBased on this is all I need to prove as much.

 Atreyu actually failed the test of self-worth in the movie.The point of the first gate in the movie is that you must feel your own self-worth and pass the Sphinxes without getting zapped.
 If this is so, then Atreyu technically failed.
 Sure he dodges their attack and runs through safely, but this means he only "passes" in the sense that he has quick feet and good reflexes.
 He still failed the test of self-worth because the Sphinxes didn't keep their eyes closed and attacked him.

-Hero Hynreck is the one who set the Ivory Tower on fireAs an hero, it would be his duty to help Atreyu save Bastian from himself, and what better way to prevent Bastian from crowning himself Emperor than burning down the place where the ceremony would have had place?
+Hero Hynreck is the one who set the Ivory Tower on fireAs a hero, it would be his duty to help Atreyu save Bastian from himself, and what better way to prevent Bastian from crowning himself Emperor than by burning down the place where the ceremony would have taken place?

 Mr. Coriander is re-reading his own adventuresQuite simply, once you have gone through The Neverending Story you can never go back, but only re-read about your past adventure there.
 In the same way that a book is always new and unexpected the first time you read it, but doesn't change for the second reading.

 Bastian's father is abusive] and probably caused his wife's death, somehow.
 Bastian is a lot like his mother, so he gets a lot of abuse from his father.
 He reads books to escape thinking about it.
 Fantasia represents his childhood, memories of his mother, the things he likes in books, The Nothing is anxieties and fears, especially about growing up and living without his mother.

 The Manipulators are The Grey Men from Momo